-You may just be going with the crowd, but in this case the crowd is wrong, and you’re likely causing big damage you have no idea about.
+You may just be going with the crowd, but in this case, the crowd is wrong, and you’re likely causing big damage that you have no idea about.

 It’s not just unknowing homeowners doing this, it’s the professionals as well!
 Painters and pressure washing companies walk away from a house with a clean exterior, but the work they did has caused untold damage inside the walls of the house and other places.

 There are four main reasons you should never pressure wash your house.
 Four ways that pressure washing does more harm than good.
 At the end, I’ll discuss the right way to way wash the outside of your house, but first the bad way.

 Reasons to NOT Pressure Wash

 To me, this is the worst kind of damage you can do with a high pressure washer to a house.
 Commercial pressure washers shoot water at pressures starting at 1500 psi which isn’t too destructive, but they can go upwards of 3300 psi, which will blast through solid wood, asphalt, and even concrete (I’ve done it) if they’re close enough.

 If you have a wood frame house with any kind of wood siding (clapboards, shiplap, board and batten, shingles, etc.) there is an excellent chance that washing your house with a high pressure washer will shoot water up under the siding, potentially soaking wall cavities, insulation, wiring, flooring, plaster, etc. Nothing is beyond the reach of these powerful water guns.